lambrospetrou/lambrospetrou.github.io/src/_posts/2024-10-22-tiddlyflare.md

 ## High-level architecture

 There are many approaches to implement this and satisfy the requirements.
-Some are complex, others are complicated, and others are just pain in the ass.
+Some are complex, others are complicated, and others are just a pain in the ass.

 The following design exploits and showcases the goodies of Durable Objects, satisfying all the requirements, without the code getting complex or our mental reasoning having trouble.